 Developing good money habits from an early age helps youth learn how to make smart financial decisions in the future.
 A debit card can help you teach your teen valuable financial skills such as checkbook balancing, spending within their means, and making wise financial decisions.

 Read on to learn more about our debit card option for youth, why some parents choose to get their teen a debit card, and what you’ll need to consider as you and your teen mark this financial milestone.

 Why Get a Debit Card for Your Teen?

 Getting your teen a debit card in their name when you’re a joint owner on their account can give them valuable experience with money management while giving you peace of mind about the safety of your teen’s finances.
 Getting a debit card for a teen 13 and older will allow them to:

-- Learn Healthy Financial Habits: Your teen will use the financial skills you teach them throughout their lifetime.
-The more they learn about debit cards, ATMs, balancing a checkbook, and wise spending habits, the more practice they have in building their skills and making smart decisions throughout adulthood.
+- Learn Healthy Financial Habits: Throughout their lifetime, your teen will use the financial skills you teach them.
+The more they learn about debit cards, ATMs, balancing a checkbook, and wise spending habits, the more practice they’ll have in building their skills and making smart decisions throughout adulthood.

 - Easily Deposit Allowances, Gifts, and More: If your teen is given cash or a check for an allowance, birthday, or other occasion, they can deposit it directly into their own account.

 - Understand the Importance of Account Security: Having a debit card is a big responsibility, but it offers a great way to teach your teen about the importance of keeping their money safe.
 Show them the features of their account and debit card, such as locking their card if they’ve temporarily misplaced it, creating a secure PIN that’s not easy to guess, and keeping their card in a safe place.

 PSECU Account Options for Youth